 - a.
-A typed comprehensive treatment plan, created at the beginning of programming with the defendant, based on the needs and risks of the defendant.
-The treatment plan shall: - (1) be individualized to meet the defendant's unique needs; - (2) identify the issues to be addressed; - (3) include planned intervention strategies; - (4) include the goals of treatment; - (5) identify type and frequency of services to be received; - (6) identify specific criteria for treatment completion and the anticipated timeframe: - (7) include information on family and any significant other involvement (i.e., community support programs, etc.); - (8) Signed and dated by the vendor and the defendant; and - (9) Reviewed and updated at least every 60 days with justification for any continued treatment needs. - b.
-A typed transitional care plan submitted to the USPO/USPSO in accordance with Vendor Reports under section f(3).
+A typed comprehensive treatment plan based on the needs and risks of the defendant.
+The treatment plan shall: (1) be individualized to meet the defendant's unique needs; (2) identify the issues to be addressed; (3) include planned intervention strategies; (4) include the goals of treatment; (5) identify type and frequency of services to be received; (6) identify specific criteria for treatment completion and the anticipated time-frame; (7) provide documentation of treatment plan review (including defendant's input) documenting continued need for treatment at least every 60 days; (8) include information on family and any significant other involvement (i.e., community support programs, etc.); (9) be attached to the invoice provided to the USPO/USPSO after every revision, but at least every 60 days. - b.
+A typed discharge summary submitted to the USPO/USPSO within 15 business days of the date treatment is terminated.
+This summary shall include reason for discharge and any recommendations for future care.
+In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated.